 Rattlesnake Master Seeds

-Eryngium yuccifolium is a native sea holly that thrives in sandy or free-draining soils throughout North America, particularly tall grass prairies and east costal regions.
+Eryngium yuccifolium is a native plant of the parsley family that thrives in sandy or free-draining soils throughout North America, particularly tall grass prairies and east coastal regions.

-Resembling a yucca plant for the first season, the large strappy metallic leaves send up a strong hollow flowering stem that attracts pollinators in all shapes and sizes, including native bees and wasps enjoying the off-white ball-shaped umbels.
+Resembling a yucca plants leaves, for the first season, the large strappy metallic leaves send up a strong-hollow multi-branched flowering stem that attracts pollinators in all shapes and sizes, including native bees and wasps enjoying the off-white ball-shaped umbels.

 Commonly called rattlesnake master, or Eryngo, this deep rooted short-lived perennial is best grown in full sun where it can remain undisturbed.

 A perennial closely related to species of the Apiaceae plant family include fennel, carrot, and coriander.
-Grows well with grasses in full sun or in gravel gardens, Eryngium is a fast-growing, long-season flowering, short-lived perennial best grown as an annual that self-seeds freely.
+Grows well with grasses in full sun or in gravel gardens, Eryngium is a fast-growing, long-season flowering, short-lived perennial best grown as an bi-annual that self-seeds aggressively.

 Eryngium flowers freely in full sun, and can maintain during drought conditions, stands up well to foraging wildlife, Tiny white flowers appear in abundance, and create flower clusters on long wiry stems that appear largely resilient to rabbits and deer.